Māhia Peninsula: European history

 Shore whaling was briefly important on the Mahia Peninsula.
 Early whalers had a whaling station on the farm "Kini Kini", sheltered by "Long Point" on the west coast of the peninsula.
 The peninsula community these days is still generally a mix of Maori and European.

-Prime Minister Jacinda Ardern was proposed to by her partner, Clarke Gayford, on Mokotahi Hill.
+Former Prime Minister Jacinda Ardern was proposed to by her partner, Clarke Gayford, on Mokotahi Hill.

 Marae

 There are five marae in the Mahia area affiliated with the hapū of Rongomaiwahine iwi: